Editorial advisory

 Water Verdict

-Bertie County receives a fair water quality assessment with a grade of C and a score of 61.0 out of 100.
+Bertie County, North Carolina receives a fair water quality assessment with a grade of C and a score of 61.0 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 1 water body in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 0.9% — worth watching in drier seasons.

 Violation Context

-Bertie County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Bertie County, North Carolina show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 5.8 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+This compliance record sits alongside an unusually deep monitoring archive: 10,497 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance